yalicee/march-23-be-pg-theme-parks/README.md

 `arrangeParksData()` should take one argument,`parksData`, which will - eventually - be the`parks` data we have required into the module on Line 1.

-It should return a nested array of values from the inserted data.
+It should return a nested array of values from the data to it.
-Next you'll need to create the `rides` table and add it to the seed function.
-You may want to do this with a function, as above.

 ```JavaScript
 // when passed: